vecyang1/epub-pdf-converter/README.md

 playwright install chromium  # one-time ~130 MB flask --app app run --reload
 ```
-Visit <http://127.0.0.1:5000> to access the dashboard.
+Visit <http://127.0.0.1:5000> (or the port you selected with `--port`) to access the dashboard.
 Drag in EPUB files and watch the queue update.
-Completed jobs display a download button; failed jobs can be retried with one click.
+Completed jobs display download and “open folder” buttons; failed jobs can be retried with one click.

 ## Configuration
 Environment variables: